 Another form of international trade reached its peak in late imperial times.
 During this period the tribute system became established throughout East and South East Asia (with Japan the only country to stand aloof).
 This involved regular diplomatic missions from the tributary countries to the Chinese court.
 A central feature of these missions was the giving and receiving of gifts, which amounted to a form of trade.
 Also, accompanying the missions were large contingents of merchants, and much trading was carried on at the same time as the more refined diplomatic activity.

-Despite the fact that, according to the traditional Chinese view, artisans and merchants were the least favoured of the four classes in society, these groups were usually better off than the peasants, often considerably so.
+Despite the fact that, according to the traditional Chinese view, artisans and merchants were the least favored of the four classes in society, these groups were usually better off than the peasants, often considerably so.
 In particular, merchants rose in wealth and status from late Zhou times, and some individuals became extremely rich and influential.

 Merchants and manufacturers naturally benefitted from the expansion of trade which began in Sui and Tang times, and which lated until at least the 13th century.
 Under the Song, the urban middle classes become a substantial segment of the population, and wealthy merchants began to mingle on an almost equal basis with the gentry.